kevint1tus/kevint1tus/README.md

 - 👋 Hey, I’m Kevin
 - 🌱 I’m currently studying Computer Science at A Level.
-- 👀 Interested in Web development (html & CSS)
+- 👀 Interested in Web development
 - 📫 How to reach me :
   Instagram - @kptmusic05

+Tryin to learn Visual Basic aswell cause my school is horrible :)

 <!---
 Kpt05/Kpt05 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.